 - The Touhou Fighting Games, with Sakuya Izayoi.

 - In DICE: The Cube That Changes Everything, Main Character Dongtae gets the power Time Stop.
 During that time, everything around him goes monochrome.

 - [C] - The Money and Soul of Possibility: Asset Q's "Economic Blockade" does the color shift and paralyzes Yoga and Mayu, but they still talk, somehow...despite their bodies not moving at all.

-- Mentioned above, the 2015 version of the World's time stop starts with a flash of negative color before turning to grey scale.
+- Also mentioned above, the 2015 version of the World's time stop starts with a flash of negative color before turning to grey scale.

 - Suzuka: In the anime, Yamato seems to catch up with Arima Emerson during a track race.
 However, Yamato begins to falter and fall behind, causing everything around him to shift into negative colors complete with slow down time and a heart beat sound effect.

 Yamato: What's going on?
 I feel like my legs are buckling!
 I can't run any further!

 - Bloodstained: Ritual of the Night's secret superboss O.D. does this with their Standstill ability, and when you defeat them, you can do it too.

 - Castlevania: Aria of Sorrow has one of its many homages to JoJo's Bizarre Adventure: Stardust Crusaders, complete with the spreading circle.
 It returns in Castlevania: Dawn of Sorrow.